ChaitanyaBurri/Airbnb-Insights/README.md

 - How do property types and locations affect guest satisfaction?

 ## Usage
 To interact with the dataset, use the SQL scripts provided in the `queries` folder.
-Visualization dashboards can be accessed via Tableau files in the `visualizations` folder.